Kleya Noxstarr

 Personality Profile:

-Openness to Experience: Very High (scholarly, endlessly curious)
+Openness to Experience: Very High (receptive, nuanced, intuitively adaptive)

 Additional Traits: